Spinal Injury Solicitors

 The impact extends to the family of those affected, who may have to provide significant support and personal care.

 If your spinal cord injuries are the fault of someone else, you might have a compensation claim.
 This could be due to a motorist driving recklessly, your employer failing to follow health and safety procedures, or a poorly maintained sports pitch.
-To make a claim, you have to show that another person was negligent and their actions or failures caused you harm.
+To make an injury claim, you have to show that another person was negligent and their actions or failures caused you harm.

 Can medical mistakes lead to a spinal cord injury claim?